Risks of AI: how to embrace AI and mitigate the risks

 How can legal teams safeguard against AI risks in 2023?

 To mitigate the risks associated with AI effectively, legal teams need to be proactive about the measures they put in place.
-Let’s run through what these proactive measures look like in practice, and how they can help to reduce AI risks.
+Let’s run through what these proactive measures look like in practice, and how they can help to reduce AI risks faced by lawyers.

 1. Establish clear rules and guidelines for use